-Now in an exclusive interview with Allergic Living, that customer, Simon-Pierre Canuel, opens up about the two ordeals he suffered: first his near-fatal anaphylactic reaction, then local media attacks and public backlash so severe that he felt forced to change his phone number, close his social media accounts and essentially go underground.
+Now in an exclusive interview with Allergic Living, that customer, Simon-Pierre Canuel, opens up about the two ordeals he suffered.
+First, his near-fatal anaphylactic reaction, then local media attacks and public backlash.
+So severe was the criticism, he felt forced to change his phone number, close his social media accounts and essentially go underground.

 His reaction was so severe that, within minutes of taking a bite, Canuel was unconscious, in full-blown anaphylactic shock, and his partner was working to keep his airways open until paramedics arrived.
 In hospital, he was eventually stabilized – but the next day, after being removed from an epinephrine drip, he relapsed and went back into shock.

-When ultimately released from hospital, Canuel was badly shaken; ever since, he has suffered from insomnia, nightmares and panic attacks, one of which was significant enough to land him back in hospital, and has experienced phobia about food.
+When ultimately released from hospital, Canuel was badly shaken; for months he suffered from insomnia, nightmares and panic attacks, one of which was significant enough to land him back in hospital, and has experienced phobia about food.

 In an odd twist, Canuel’s ex-partner in France also came forward and claimed that Canuel had a history of being litigious.
-Canuel and his lawyer say the claims are patently false and the result of an ongoing personal dispute, and that Canuel has never taken legal action against a restaurant.
-He says he didn’t even develop his seafood allergies until 2011, three years after he left the relationship in France.
+Canuel and his lawyer say the claims are patently false and the result of an ongoing personal dispute.
+They say the man has never taken legal action against a restaurant.
+Canuel notes that he didn’t even develop his seafood allergies until 2011, three years after he left the relationship in France.

 Although he has received many messages of sympathy and support, the wave of vitriol was so severe that Canuel changed his telephone and shut down his social media accounts.

-Around the same time, Canuel went to eat in a Montreal restaurant and, as always, informed the server of his serious allergies – but instead of showing concern, she laughed.
+Around the same time, Canuel went to eat in a Montreal restaurant and, as always, informed the server of his serious allergies.
+But instead of showing concern for the diner, she laughed.
 Canuel asked her if she realized it could be dangerous.

 “She said, ‘It’s true, like that idiot who lodged a complaint against the waiter,’” recounts Canuel.
-“I looked at her straight in the eye and said, ‘Madame, that idiot who complained about the waiter is me.’”
+“I looked at her and said, ‘Madame, that idiot who complained about the waiter is me.’”
 The server apologized, but Canuel says her response is indicative of the cavalier attitudes many people still have toward serious allergies.